 ANNUAL REPORT’S PROCESS

-For the new online Annual Report tool, you are requested to fill in 3 sections with:
+In the online Annual Report tool, you are requested to fill in 3 sections with:

-- and a self-assessment of your progress: this section is completed separately by you and your thesis director (and co-director if applicable), then discussed and approved by all parties during the annual report meeting
+• and a self-assessment of your progress: this section is completed separately by you and your thesis director (and co-director if applicable), then discussed during the annual meeting (collaborative review)

-Please note that the content you fill in is not confidential and will be available to all parties at the time of the annual report meeting and once the process is completed.
+Please note that the content you fill in is not confidential and will be available to all parties after the independent self-assessment and once the process is completed.

-Finally, the report will be sent to the director of your doctoral program for verification, and everyone involved will receive a PDF version of the report by email.
+The report will be sent to the director of your doctoral program for verification if:

 Please note that the information is not stored in the online tool.